payekz/API-Design/README.md

 This simple API design provides endpoints for managing a collection of books, allowing users to create, read, update, and delete book records.
 Each endpoint is designed to handle specific operations, ensuring a clear and organized structure.
 ```

-Let me know if there's anything you'd like to add or modify in this README! 📚